jonathan-portillo/jonathan-portillo/README.md

-# Welcome to my Github ::wave::!!
+# Welcome to my Github :wave:!!

 My name is Jonathan Portillo.
 I'm a native Afro-Latino New Yorker and a full-stack developer looking to expand my software knowledge.
 - I am currently a student at Lambda School
-  - Completed
+  - :white_check_mark: Completed
 -
 -
 -